 - Ironing board

 How to Iron on Patches Step by Step Instructions

-How to Iron Patches Steps:
+How to Iron on Patches Steps:

 - Prepare Your Iron and Fabric

-- Position Your Patch
+- Position the Patch

 - Place a Pressing Cloth or Paper